Holographic DC SQUID in the presence of dark matter: Introduction

 The construction of a Josephson junction in non-relativistic case with a Lifshitz geometry as the dual gravity was discussed in \cite{li14}, where the effect of the Lifshitz scaling was elaborated.
 Among all the standard sinusoidal relation between the current and phase difference was revealed for various values of scaling.
 The relation featuring exponential decreasing between condensate operator and the width of the weak link, as well as, the relation connected the critical current with the width were found.

 Holographic s-wave and p-wave Josephson junctions with backreaction were studied in \cite{wan16}.
-It turns out that the critical temperature of the considered junctions decreases with the increase of backreaction, while the tunneling current and condensation also decrease with the growth of backreaction.
+It turns out that the critical temperature of the considered junctions decreases with the increase of backreaction, while the tunnelling current and condensation also decrease with the growth of backreaction.
 However, the relation between current and phase difference remains in the form of a sine-function.
-On the other hand, the problems of holographic models of hybrid and coexisting both types of junctions, i.e., s- and p-wave were analyzed in \cite{liu15}.
+On the other hand, the problems of holographic models of hybrid and coexisting both types of junctions, i.e., s- and p-wave were analysed in \cite{liu15}.

 The studies of S-N-S junction in massive gravity theory unveil that the graviton mass parameter make it difficult for the normal metal-superconductor phase transition to occur \cite{hu16}.
-Moreover the mass graviton parameter increase will cause the decrease of the maximal tunneling current.
+Moreover the mass graviton parameter increase will cause the decrease of the maximal tunnelling current.

-In recent years there has been also an interest in building holographic model of superconducting quantum interference device (SQUID).
-In the model in question one considers Einstein-Maxwell gravity with complex scalar field in $(3+1)$-dimensional AdS Schwarzschild black brane background.
+In recent years there has been also an interest in building holographic model of superconducting quantum interference device (SQUID) consisting of two appropriately connected Josephson junctions (see figure \ref{fig2} for the condensed matter model).
+Consequently, in order to construct the holographic analog of SQUID one considers Einstein-Maxwell gravity with complex scalar field in $(3+1)$-dimensional AdS Schwarzschild black brane background.
 One of the spatial dimensions is compactified into a circle and with the properly chosen profiles of the chemical potential constitute the main building blocks of the holographic SQUID \cite{caisq14,tak15}.

-SQUID is known to be the device very sensitive to small changes of the magnetic field.
-It consists of two Josephson junctions embedded into the superconducting ring as shown in figure \ref{fig2}.
-There are two kinds of this device, i.e., the direct current and the radio-frequency SQUIDS.
-Each branch of the SQUID, in figure \ref{fig2}, contains one Josephson junction.
-In general the current phase relation reads \be I=I_{max}\sin\left(\Delta \phi+\frac{2eV}{\hbar}t\right), \ee where $V$ is the voltage drop across the junction, $\Delta \phi$ the already introduced phase difference between two superconductors.
-Equation (\ref{jos-gen}) shows that the current of the biased junction oscillates with frequency $\frac{2eV}{\hbar}$.
-In the following we shall consider only direct current (dc) SQUID with $V=0$.